bonitasoft/bonita-doc/md/processes.md

 5. In the opened modal, type a new category name then press _**Enter**_ key, or use arrow keys to browse among exisiting categories
 6. Click _**Save**_

-## How to make start a process available for more users
+## Make start a process available for more users
 You need to map more organization entities to the actor labelled _initiator_ in the process definition.
 To do so:
 1. Go to the BPM tab.
 2. Click _**Processes**_.